lowRISC/opentitan/hw/ip/otbn/dv/README.md

 ## Self-checking strategy
 ### Scoreboard

-Much of the checking for these tests is actually performed in `otbn_core_model`, which ensures that the RTL and ISS have the same behaviour.
+Much of the checking for these tests is actually performed in `otbn_core_model`, which ensures that the RTL and ISS have the same behavior.
 However, the scoreboard does have some checks, to ensure that interrupt and idle signals are high at the expected times.

 ### Assertions